 - To make-ahead: Shape the ricotta gnocchi and refrigerate them for up to 24 hours before cooking.
 When ready, boil fresh, then sauté or add to your favorite sauce.

-- Leftovers and storage: Store in an airtight container and fridge for up to 3 days.
-Reheat gently in a microwave or — our preferred method — in a skillet over medium heat with a little butter or oil until warm throughout.
+- Storage: Keep cooked gnocchi in an airtight container in the fridge for up to 3 days.
+Reheat gently in the microwave or—better yet—in a skillet with a little butter or oil until warmed through.

 Nutrition